RobertTalbert/discretecs/README.md

 - A subfolder for each instance of the course, beginning in Fall 2021.
 I don't teach the course every semester so there are only subfolders for the times when I do teach it. **Specific course materials like syllabi, assessments, and so on are in the subfolders.**
 - A folder for an archive of instances of the course prior to Fall 2021.
 In particular, **all the materials for MTH 325 are in the archive**; everything else is MTH 225.

-Additionally, the most recent version of the syllabus for MTH 225 is located here:
+Additionally, the most recent version of the syllabus for MTH 225 is located here: *Link will be put here in April 2022*